kkmc/kkmc.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-Hi, welcome to my homepage (which is a work in progress).
+Hi, welcome to my homepage.
 I'm a PhD candidate in the Computer Science Department at the University of California, Berkeley.
 I work as a graduate student researcher associated with the ADEPT lab and I'm advised by [Sanjit A. Seshia](http://people.eecs.berkeley.edu/~sseshia/).

 My focuses and interests are in formal verification, programming languages, program synthesis, and system security for blockchain technology, microarchitectures, and trusted execution environments.